golnooshA/job-tracker/README.md

 # 📋 Job Tracker

-A cross-platform job tracking app built with **Flutter** and **Riverpod**, designed to help job seekers browse, filter, save, and manage job opportunities efficiently.
-The UI is fully responsive and supports both light and dark themes using a custom `DesignConfig`.
+A cross-platform job tracking app built with **Flutter** and **Riverpod**, designed to help users search, apply, and keep track of job applications.
+The app features intuitive UI, real-time interaction, and an offline-first experience using local state and storage.

 ---